Archibald Campbell (cricketer)

 Archibald Campbell (14 August 1822 – 8 January 1887) was an English cricketer.

-Campbell made a single first-class appearance for Hampshire against Nottinghamshire.
+Campbell made a single appearance for Hampshire against Nottinghamshire.
 In the match Campbell was dismissed for a duck in Hampshire's first innings by William Clarke and remained unbeaten on 0 in Hampshire's second innings, with Hampshire losing by 39 runs.

 Campbell died on 8 January 1887 at his home, Murrough's Dale Cottage in Govan, Glasgow.